arianna-solini/AdaptiveLunarLander/README.md

 python main.py
 ```

-Then there are two possibilities: train an agent or play an already trained agent to see how it plays in practice.\
+Then there are two possibilities: train an agent or play an already trained agent to see how it plays in practice.

-By default he following question will be asked:
+By default the following question will be asked:
 ```
 Do you want to play a trained agent or to train? ["play", "train"]:
 ```